 Gift your beach babe, Parisian hostel hopping, or gym rat loved one a lightweight, quick-drying towel.

 Bar Shampoo and Conditioner

-Alright, it’s time to get down to business: who here has been stopped at TSA for packing too many liquids in your carry-on luggage?
+Alright, it’s time to get down to business: who here has been stopped at TSA for packing too many liquids in your luggage?